 The issue also included the first in a brand new feature which I was very excited by:

 These photo files were originally to continue with every issue, building a large resource of information on the real-life planes featured.
-Just like the toys, the comic was very accurate in its portrayal of every plane and on the letters pages it's interesting now to read young children writing in and using the correct technical terms and specifications.
+Just like the toys, the comic was accurate in its portrayal of every plane and on the letters pages it's interesting now to read young children writing in and using the correct technical terms and specifications.
 It certainly peaked my enthusiasm for all things fighter plane-wise and at around this time I started to collect a new partwork called Airplane because of Ring Raiders!
 (I also think it's the reason I liked Jag so much when it appeared on TV six years later.)

 With six great issues under its belt and growing ever more confident with each one the future looked bright.
 Alongside the adverts filling up almost every commercial break during CITV, the toys packing out the shops and the Ring of Fire video being packaged with some planes by Matchbox it looked like they were here to stay!

 Also released was a standalone video of two further episodes of the cartoon, which differed greatly from the comic and even changed quite a bit of what was established with the toys too (then again so did the Transformers cartoon).
-It added two new female fighter pilots, the planes would transform into silver, armour-clad versions of themselves under ring power, some of the other characters' appearances were changed and Cub Jones - who was a World War II pilot in the toys and comic - was made into a rookie pilot for the first episode as a way of introducing the show.
-But it had a rocking theme tune, even if it was different to the great one the adverts already used (and a different one was used again for the audio adventure Matchbox released!)
+It added two new female fighter pilots, the planes would transform into silver, armour-clad versions of themselves under ring power, some of the other characters' appearances were changed and Cub Jones - who was a World War II pilot in the toys and comic - was made into a rookie from the modern day for the first episode as a way of introducing the show.
+But it had a rocking theme tune, even if it was different to the great (and better) one the adverts already used (and a different one was used again for the audio adventure Matchbox released!)

 But this wasn't all that made it seem like the "next big thing" was indeed ring-powered.
 The merchandise was already out in force:

 In the 80s if you had a lunchbox and flask based on your intellectual property you were on your way to the big time!
-These are just some examples (pulled from eBay) of Halloween masks, "Valentines"(?), Revel model kits, storybooks, cardboard models, bedsheets and even napkins for some reason(!) and there was plenty more.
+These are just some examples (pulled from eBay) of Halloween masks, "Valentines"(?), Revel model kits, storybooks, cardboard models, bedsheets and even napkins for some reason(!) and there were plenty more.

 How on earth then could this appear in that fantastic sixth issue?: